 Mojito pitcher garnishes

-This is where you can get creative with your flavors and really make the mojito your own.
+This is where you can get creative with your flavor variations and really make this mint mojito pitcher recipe your own.
 In the summer I love to add fresh fruit; however, mint leaves and lime slices are the traditional garnish.
 Below are a few delicious mojito garnish ideas to help get your culinary juices going:

 Tips for the best mojitos at home

-- I am on a refined sugar-free kick, so I typically use agave to make my simple syrup.
-That said, I wrote the recipe using regular sugar since it’s cheaper and more likely to be in more pantries.
+- Sugar-free: I am on a refined sugar-free kick, so I typically use agave to make my simple syrup.
+That said, I wrote this classic mint mojito recipe using regular sugar since it’s cheaper and more likely to be in more pantries.
+However, if you can swap out the simple syrup for agave syrup in a 1:1 ratio.

 - Store your simple syrup in a squeeze bottle to keep your fridge and counters free from the sticky sweet liquid.